c-jaenicke/i3-setup/README.md

 ## Theming Applications When Using i3

 Common issue is that KDE and GTK application dont have theme when using i3.

 ### Kvantum

 1. Install the following packages: `kvantum qt6ct`
 2. Start the `kvantum manager` and set a theme.
 3. Start `qt6ct`.
 Set the style to `kvantum` or `kvantum-dark`.
 Do NOT set a user defined style.
 4. Add or change the variable `export QT_QPA_PLATFORMTHEME="qt6ct"` into your `/etc/environment` or your `/home/<user>/.<...>profile` file.
 5. Log out and back in.
 6. Pray it works.
 7. Adjust app specific settings.
-E. g. set the theme in kate, for some reason it doesnt just use the correct theme.
+E.g. set the theme in kate, for some reason it doesnt just use the correct theme.

-If this didnt work, try the steps listed below this.
+If this didn't work, try the steps listed below this.

 ### Archive